 |Tax Manager||471,000 NGN||+42%|

 |Benin City||294,000 NGN|

 A good and competitive compensation would range anywhere between 314,000 NGN and 361,000 NGN.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

 ©Salary Explorer 2023